bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 On the top of the browser, I can now change the browser view to simulate different devices.

-If I click on the \"Edit button\", I can select additional devices to add to the toolbar.
+If I click on the &quot;Edit button&quot;, I can select additional devices to add to the toolbar.

 However, it is important to note that this will only simulate the screen